XC-/expressopot/README.md

           - "development": _Function_.
         If only one is specified in the object, it will be used for both cases.

-TODO: Is this kind of behaviour good?
-Are the status codes necessary as they are not really used (other than for readability)?

 Example config file:
 ```